Year 4 – Overview for the Autumn Terms

 - Please make sure that your child has a full, named PE kit in school on Monday for the whole week.
-PE is currently timetabled for Tuesday and Wednesday, however this can change.
 Children will also need trainers in school every day for our mile run.

 - Reading books need to be brought into class daily so that children can have the chance to change books and for other adults to hear them read.